 Daytime trams start running at 4:30 am approximately every 10 minutes until midnight.
 Night trams (numbers 51 to 59) run from midnight until 4:30 am every 30 - 40 minutes.

-Keep in mind that there are usually pick pockets on this line since this route is very popular among tourists.
+Keep in mind that there are often pickpockets on this line since this route is very popular among tourists.
 It is important to keep a close eye on your belongings.

 The Nostalgic tram (Tram No. 91) is a historic tram for visitors that runs on the weekends and public holidays from midday until 5 pm, once every hour, from March until November.
-The tram operates in a circular line and runs through the historic city center.
-A one-journey ticket costs 35 CZK for adults and 20 CZK for children (aged less than 15).
+The tram operates in a circular line and runs through the historic city centre.
+A one-journey ticket costs Kč 35 (US$ 1.60) for adults and 20 CZK for children (aged less than 15).

 Find out more about the fares and transport tickets and passes here.

 Click here to download a map of the tram and metro network.